leorawe/gatsby-bg/README.md

   About Barbara Gelfand's site
 </h1>

 This site is built with Gatsby.

+Header image of garden uses Gatsby Images - there is a blur when the site first loads (by design), then the image comes into focus.

+Navigation menu is stored in json data file and loaded with GraphQL.